 - 2 steam rooms (normally only 1 is working during the week)

-There are also treatment rooms, I would have loved a massage, but I didn’t see any therapists or any information about booking.
-They also have nothing on their website, so I’m not sure how and even if you can book treatments.
+There are treatment rooms, and I would have loved a massage, but I didn’t see any therapists or any information about booking.
+They also have nothing on their website, so I’m not sure how of if you can book treatments.
+I

 There is also a restaurant and a snack bar.
 The food is on the pricey side for Colombia, but as you would expect from a Spa.
 We had a good nice meal and fruit juice, nothing special though.